pwilmart/BCP-ALL_QE-TMT_Nat-Comm-2019/README.md

 |C|191K|386K|352K|
 |Total|645K|1293K|1166K|

-Note: the numbers of identified PSMs in the Supplemental file of the paper did not look right.
+The numbers of identified PSMs in the Supplemental file of the paper (645K) did not look right.
 There was a PSM results table in the PRIDE archive along with the RAW files.
 That was processed to count PSMs and those number were added to the table above.
-These look better.
+The 1.29 million PSM number looks better.
 MSGF+ is considered a very good performing search engine and Percolator is a good classifier.
-Now, the result is that PAW PSM identification number was 90%.
+Now, the correct result is that the PAW PSM identification number was less than the paper's number (90% of their number).

 It is always tricky to know if counting of things for comparisons are being done under the exact same conditions.
 There are lots of little filters (charge states, peptide lengths, enzymatic status, etc.) that can be done at many points in pipelines.
 The number of unique peptides reported in the paper was 175K.
 The PAW number at the step where reporter ions are summed to protein totals was 172K.